Old Inauguration Day - march

 Spread the word about Old Inauguration Day on social media.
 Ask other users what their favorite U.S. presidential inauguration was.

 Old Inauguration Day is dedicated to celebrating success.
-It has always been observed annually on March the 4th.
+It has always been observed annually on March 4.

 Observations